jfhr/deltaconvert/README.md

 Convert a delta object to tumblr's NPF format.
 Headings of level >2 will be converted to bold text.
 Images will be inserted without any size information.
 Videos will be inserted as `media` object if we can guess the mime type from the url, otherwise as plain links.
+Code blocks will be converted to text objects with subtype `chat`, which should be rendered with a monospace font.

 ### `deltaToText`